inkarkat/vim-KeepText/README.md

                             and any indent (including a potential comment prefix).
                             Register x contains the deleted text (and the indent, too).
+                            When this is repeated (.) on a linewise selection, the text covered by the previous {motion}, starting from the current column, is kept in each line.
+For characterwise and blockwise selections, it works like a repeat of the following visual mode mapping, deleting any text in the selected lines except the selected text itself.
     {Visual}["x]<Leader>k   Delete any text in the selected line(s) except the selected text itself, and any indent / comment prefix.